Deep Dive

 Async Iteration and Data Streams

-The AsyncIterator interface, async generator functions, sequential consumption via for-await-of loops, and streaming fetch responses with ReadableStream chunking for Server-Sent Events, NDJSON, and streaming APIs.
+The AsyncIterator interface and async generator functions (async function*).
+Sequential consumption of asynchronous data streams via for-await-of loops.
+ReadableStream mechanics, chunking, and continuous data parsing for modern fetch responses including Server-Sent Events, NDJSON, and streaming APIs.

 Concurrency Control and Promise Pooling

-Resource exhaustion hazards from unbounded Promise.all (memory leaks, socket limits, rate limit breaches), array chunking for sequential batches, semaphore patterns, and sliding-window Promise pools with configurable concurrency limits.
+Resource exhaustion hazards from unbounded Promise.all: memory leaks, socket limits, and API rate limit breaches.
+Array chunking algorithms for sequential batch processing.
+Semaphore patterns, sliding window Promise pooling mechanics, and implementation of an async task queue with configurable maximum concurrency.

 Ready to see what's really happening?